Seagate/cortx/doc/VIRTUAL_MACHINE.md

 [verify]
 >> rpm -qa | grep ansible

 ansible-2.9.3-1.el7.noarch

-Ensure version is atleast 2.9
+Ensure ansible version is atleast 2.9

 Now you are ready to clone, build and/or run Mero.
 Please refer to the [Mero](MeroQuickStart.md) quick start document for further help on this.